BIO104: Animal Behavior

 • Use the book's call number to locate the book in the library's book stacks.
 Ask a librarian for help if needed.

-• Show a photo ID at either the Library Services Desk on the main floor, or the reference desk on the upper level.
+• Show a photo ID at either the Library Services Desk on the main floor, or the Research Help Desk on the upper level.

 • Student can borrow books for 16 weeks (three months).